QzQz-2000/DE-Learning-Notes/01-docker/readme.md

-[TOC]

 Hi guys, welcome to the chapter of Docker!

 First of all, what is Docker?

 With Docker, we are able to quickly deploy an application within a few minutes.
-So with Docker, we can do simply deployment and avoid error prone manual installations.
+We can do simply deployment and avoid error prone manual installations.

 ## Concepts